 Even seeing something with your own eyes is not necessarily “the truth.”
 If three different people witness a single event, there are going to be three accounts of it which can sometimes vary greatly.
 Research is proving that our memories are not reliable recordings of what actually happened.
 Our memories are imperfect copies of the past colored by our brain’s perception.
 A memory is only as accurate as the last time it was remembered.
 (For more information on this, see blog post The Lies of the Past.)

 Quantum physics is further confirming the idea of there not being one, consistent reality.
 Experiments have determined that subatomic particles, which comprise all matter, are not even solid, stable objects.
 They are vibrating, indeterminate packets of energy that cannot be understood or defined in isolation.
-They are schizophrenic, sometimes behaving like a wave and sometimes like a particle and sometimes even behaving like both AT THE SAME TIME.
+They have multiple personality disorder — sometimes behaving like a wave and sometimes like a particle and sometimes even behaving like both AT THE SAME TIME.
 They only ‘collapse’ into a set state upon the instance of being observed.
 (For more information on this, see blog post In Two Places at Once.)

 Given the above information, I have a very hard time understanding how anyone can tell me what I should believe or what is right.
 We don’t even have the same realities.
 “Right” is whatever is right for an individual based on their unique brain.
 Of course, to live in a civilized society, we have laws which are really just beliefs upon which the majority agree.
 For this reason, laws vary in different cultures.